-- 54. The proposed implementation plan of the project for 2024 which was approved was described as blow: - To apply for the 4th Training Course Flood Control and Early-Warning and Forecasting and Hydrological Monitoring for Developing Countries in 2024 - To conduct the 4th training course as a face-to-face gathering in September 2024 at NIHWA in Nanjing, China. - To strengthen international exchanges and cooperation, truly embed our own development in global development, achieve mutual benefit and win-win cooperation in benign interaction with other countries under the support of Typhoon Committee Secretary. - to compile and share the training materials with TC Members.
-The edited training materials may be published as TC publications in future. - 55.
+- 51. The proposed implementation plan of the project for 2024 which was approved was described as blow: - To apply for the 4th Training Course Flood Control and Early-Warning and Forecasting and Hydrological Monitoring for Developing Countries in 2024 - To conduct the 4th training course as a face-to-face gathering in September 2024 at NIHWA in Nanjing, China. - To strengthen international exchanges and cooperation, truly embed our own development in global development, achieve mutual benefit and win-win cooperation in benign interaction with other countries under the support of Typhoon Committee Secretary. - to compile and share the training materials with TC Members.
+The edited training materials may be published as TC publications in future. - 52.
 The project leader reported the implementation status and progresses in 2024 as below: - .From June 10th to 14th, 2024, the 78th Executive Council of the World Meteorological Organization (WMO) was held in Geneva, Switzerland.
 The General Assembly deliberated and approved the application of NIHWA and YZU to jointly establish the WMO Regional Training Center for Hydrology (WMO RTC).
 The center is the first WMO regional training center in the field of water conservancy and hydrology in China and the third RTC in China.
-It will play an important role in further improving China's hydrometeorological service capacity and promoting international cooperation.
+It will play an important role in further improving China's hydrometeorological service capacity and promoting international cooperation. - China is organizing the AOP8 annual training course on Flood Control and Early-Warning and Forecasting and Hydrological Monitoring for Developing Countries, in conjunction with the Training Course on Water Ecosystems Protection and Restoration Technologies for Developing Countries, from 6 to 26 November 2024 in Hangzhou/Nanjing, China.
+The classis comprised by three main parts: lectures, study tours, and cultural experience.
+The training course is mainly convened to allow participants to learn about China's hydrological monitoring technology, acquire general ideas on how to apply the automatic system of hydro-meteorological data observation and transmission, and have further cooperation between participating countries and China.
+The training course attended by 34 participants in total from 10 developing countries, including 6 participants from 3 TC Members.

-- The face to face training class will be comprised by three main parts: lectures, study tours, and cultural experience.
-The training course is mainly convened to allow participants to learn about China' s hydrological monitoring technology, acquire general ideas on how to apply the automatic system of hydro-meteorological data observation and transmission, and have further cooperation between participating countries and China. - More and more participating countries come from Typhoon Committee Member countries will join the training class. - There will be a wide spread of participation through different countries and more and more countries pay attention to the training course under the influence of NIHWA-YZU (WMO RTCs). - The training course has been well received by the students, and the efforts of the training team and relevant departments have been fully affirmed in previous training. - 56.
-The implementation plan of the project for 2025 was proposed for approval at TC 57th Session as blow: - Apply for the 5th Training Course Flood Control and Early-Warning and Forecasting and Hydrological Monitoring for Developing Countries in 2025.
-At the same time, as NIHWA-YZU (WMO RTCs) was designated in the 78th session of the WMO Executive Council 2024, it will provide continuous training and education in the field of hydrology for WMO members, aiming at improving the professional ability of hydrology and related sciences. - By building a professional training center and carrying out a series of training work, the on-going training will enhance the technical ability and professional level of China and other developing countries in the fields of hydrological forecasting and flood control early warning and forecasting, and contribute China's strength to Typhoon Committee members and global water resources management, flood control and disaster reduction and cooperation. - 57.
-Referring to the status of the implementation, China-side would like to extend this training course as AOP of WGH three more years to 2028.
+- 53. The implementation plan of the project for 2025 was proposed for approval at TC 57th Session as blow: - Apply for the 5th Training Course Flood Control and Early-Warning and Forecasting and Hydrological Monitoring for Developing Countries in 2025.
+At the same time, as NIHWA-YZU (WMO RTCs) was designated in the 78th session of the WMO Executive Council 2024, it will provide continuous training and education in the field of hydrology for WMO members, aiming at improving the professional ability of hydrology and related sciences. - By building a professional training center and carrying out a series of training work, the ongoing training will enhance the technical ability and professional level of China and other developing countries in the fields of hydrological forecasting and flood control early warning and forecasting, and contribute China's strength to Typhoon Committee members and global water resources management, flood control and disaster reduction and cooperation. - 54.
+Referring to the status of the implementation, China-side would like to extend this annual training course as AOP of WGH three more years to 2028.